CSS: Simple Rules for Better Organization and More Efficiency

 .note {}

-The rule will get slightly more complex when talking about descendant selectors; I use to apply the same order (so e.g. p em, p abbr {}), but let simpler selectors go first (think p, p em, p abbr {}).
-Another “sub rule” worth mentioning is certainly the order applied to selectors like for example p and p.warning, where it would be p, p.warning (or p, .warning, fitting the above scheme again), both vertically and horizontally, too.
+The rule gets slightly more complex when including descendant selectors; I like to apply the same order (e.g. p em, p abbr {}), but let simpler selectors go first (p, p em, p abbr {}).
+Another sub-rule worth mentioning is the order applied to selectors, like p and p.warning, where it would be p, p.warning (or p, .warning, fitting the above scheme again), both horizontally and vertically, too.

 Use Any Declaration Just Once